-- 6.1 The key changes to the Governance framework during 2022/23, or after the year end but prior to this statement being finalised include: - Following national government intervention in March 2022, an interim Chief Executive was appointed as the Managing Director/Commissioner and was responsible for the oversight of the Council's Corporate Improvement Plan.
-A new Chief Executive was appointed by the Council in November 2022 and commenced with the Council in February 2023. - A new senior management structure was approved by Full Council in October 2023.
-As of August 2024, recruitment to the new Executive Director posts is nearing completion. - Following the Value for Money Governance Review conducted by Grant Thornton, Council approved an Improvement Plan in January 2022 which responded to the 37 recommendations of that report.
+- 6.1 The key changes to the Governance framework during 2023/24, or after the year end but prior to this statement being finalised include: - A new senior management structure was approved by Full Council in October 2023.
+As of November 2024, recruitment to the remaining Executive Director post was underway. - Following the Value for Money Governance Review conducted by Grant Thornton, Council approved an Improvement Plan in January 2022 which responded to the 37 recommendations of that report.
 This included three Statutory Recommendations.
-This Improvement Plan was revised and expanded in June 2022 to incorporate the recommendations from the LGA Corporate Peer Challenge (February 2022), the CIPFA Financial Management Review (February 2022) and Statutory Directions received from the Secretary of State for Levelling Up, Housing and Communities.
-A comprehensive assurance framework has been established to ensure not only progress in achieving the activity required, but that the necessary improvements had been embedded and were sustainable.
-This included regular monitoring, capturing evidence of impact, reporting to Audit and Risk Assurance Committee and Budget and Corporate Scrutiny

-Management Board and inviting external reviewers to undertake follow-up visits.
+This Improvement Plan was revised and expanded in June 2022 to incorporate the recommendations from the LGA Corporate Peer Challenge (February 2022), the CIPFA Financial Management Review (February 2022) and Statutory Directions received from what was the Secretary of State for Levelling Up, Housing and Communities.
+A comprehensive assurance framework was established to ensure not only progress in achieving the activity required, but that the necessary improvements had been embedded and were sustainable.
+This included regular monitoring, capturing evidence of impact, reporting to Audit and Risk Assurance Committee and Budget and Corporate Scrutiny Management Board and inviting external reviewers to undertake follow-up visits.
 Further detail on the Council's Improvement Plan and framework is set out below.